Access

 - The requestor's message is replaced upon resubmission

-- Declined requests are also deleted.
+- Declined requests are also deleted, and the requester is not notified — silence on decline is deliberate.
 The admin right to

 - To allow SSO, a user must exist.
 SSO details are attached to the user's profile but all details are hidden except for the validation that the user is able to use it.
 Once the user is logged in they should be able to trigger the SSO flow which associates to the account.
 Permissions are managed within the application rather than through third party OAuth providers.